npalm/docker-introduction/markdown/part3.md

 # Run a container with no network
 docker run --rm --net none busybox:latest ifconfig

-# Run a containter in a bridged network
+# Run a container in a bridged network
 docker run --rm --net bridge busybox:latest ifconfig

 # or (bridge is the default)